xnuinside/gino-admin/README.rst

 If model does not have 'unique' column - it will not showed in admin panel and you will see error message about it in logs as warning.

-3. Added max len display in 'Add & Edit' forms
+3. Added display max len of fields in 'Add & Edit' forms

+4. Combined data CSV upload
-4. Added Feature "Combined data upload" - possibility to define one CSV files, that contains several relative tables.
+4.1 Added **Feature "Combined CSV data upload"** - possibility to define one CSV files, that contains several relative tables.
 Used special to prepare dataset for demo purposes or tests.
 When it more effective and fast to define relative data in one file.
+4.2 Added new config param **composite_csv_settings** that allow to describe some patterns how must be parsed Composite CSV files.

-Example with CSVs samples added to
+Check more information in example and doc's section **Config** 4.3 Example with CSVs samples added to
 5. Fixed issue with Logout.
+6. Added page 'Settings' to check that Settings are used in admin panel.
+Display now composite_csv param & presets folder.

 Usage example